Learn WIP with Joy – File Protection Deep Dive – Part 3

 • generated from a standalone device for a designated user account (maybe an EFS Recovery Service Account)

-I will show them latter as that is easier.
-For this, sign in to a standalone workstation with the designated user account and use the Cipher cmdline to command cipher /r:<Name for Cert Package>
+I will show them later as that is easier.
+For this, sign in to a standalone workstation with the designated user account and use the Cipher cmd line to command cipher /r:<Name for Cert Package>

 You will find two cert files in the current location.